Yoon Suk Yeol: Prosecutor general

 On 17 June 2019, Yoon was nominated as prosecutor general, replacing Moon Moo-il.
 His nomination was welcomed by the ruling Democratic Party and the Party for Democracy and Peace but was opposed by the Liberty Korea Party and the Bareunmirae Party.
 The minor party Justice Party remained neutral.
-On 16 July, he was officially appointed as the new prosecutor general and started his term nine days later.
+On 16 July, he was officially appointed the new prosecutor general and started his term nine days later.
 President Moon ordered him to be neutral, adding that any kind of corruption must be strictly investigated in any and all areas of government.

 During Yoon's leadership, the Supreme Prosecutor's Office launched investigations against Minister of Justice Cho Kuk, who was involved in various scandals.
 His decision to investigate Cho was welcomed by the conservative opposition but condemned by the Democratic Party and its supporters.
 The investigations led to Cho's resignation as Minister of Justice.

-After Choo Mi-ae was appointed the new minister of justice, she took action against several prosecutors close to Yoon.
+After Choo Mi-ae was appointed as the new minister of justice, she had taken action against several prosecutors close to Yoon.
 Choo attributed her decision to Yoon's failure to submit a reorganization plan for his department, which she had requested, but this was seen as retaliation by the Blue House for Cho Kuk's prosecution.

 In April 2020, Democratic Party lawmakers again attacked Yoon and called on him to resign after the prosecution had started investigations into election law violation cases involving both ruling and opposition politicians and suspected election rigging of the Ulsan mayoral race for Mayor Song Cheol-ho in 2018 by senior secretaries at the Blue House.

 Opposition politicians also accused Yoon of refusing to raid the Shincheonji Church of Jesus, which had been accused of spreading COVID-19 in South Korea, after he had received advice from a shaman.